YichaoOU/HemTools/docs/content/Linux_Art/JupyterLab.rst

 	You will receive an email with the link to the jupyter notebook.

-Currently, notebook is good for python. jupyterlab is good for R. (in terms of libary completeness)

 Set up env (my notes for installation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^